tientrader/Multi-Vendor-E-commerce-Marketplace/README.md

 ### Microservices Architecture

-The platform leverages microservices to ensure scalability, resilience, and maintainability, enabling independent updates and deployments for each service.
+The platform uses microservices for scalability, resilience, and independent service updates.

 #### Highlights: